giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Validation|`^([0-9]{1,3}.){3}[0-9]{1,3}/[0-9]{1,2}$`|

-Prefix is the CIDR prefix to use for the subnet set
+A VPC CIDR or Additional CIDR to use for the VPC.
+If this is the first entry in the list, it will be used as the default VPC CIDR, otherwise it will be assigned as an additional CIDR to the VPC.
 </details>
 <details>
 <summary>